fabaff/fsl-test-bench/tasks/webserver/WEBSERVER.md

 # Webserver
 Nowadays there are a couple of webservers around for Linux. 'apache', 'nginx', and 'lighttpd' just to name the most popular.
 Every type of webserver has its purpose and its unique fingerprint.
+The following webserver are available for a Fedora Security Test bench setup:

 * [lighttpd](http://www.lighttpd.net/)
 * [apache](http://httpd.apache.org/) (not ready)